 Body Jewelry Materials

-At FreshTrends we pride ourselves on selling only the highest quality body piercing jewelry that is safe to use on all body piercings.
-This is why we only offer body jewelry made from quality nickel-free precious metals.
+At FreshTrends, we pride ourselves on selling only the highest quality body piercing jewelry that is safe to use on all body piercings.
+This is why we only offer body jewelry made from quality, nickel-free precious metals.

-About Our Gold & Platinum JewelryOur gold body jewelry is handmade in the USA by our very own, in-house professional jewelers.
-This allows us to customize our jewelry to your specific needs, using high quality metals and gemstones, such as solid 14k gold, 950 platinum and hand-selected gemstones.
+About Our Gold & Platinum JewelryOur gold body jewelry is handmade in the USA by our very own, in-house, professional jewelers.
+This allows us to customize our jewelry to your specific needs using high-quality metals and gemstones such as solid 14k gold, 950 platinum, and hand-selected gemstones.

 Our metals are laboratory tested to ensure that they meet the highest industry standards and do not contain any traces of nickel or other alloys that could potentially cause an allergic reaction.
-For more information about the quality and composition of our precious metals please read our Certificate of Assay.
+For more information about the quality and composition of our precious metals, please read our Certificate of Assay.

 Custom sizes and lengths are available upon request.
 If you do not see what you need, please contact us or call us at 561-282-6790 for pricing or to order.

-Choosing the right type of body jewelry is sometime difficult if you are unfamiliar with your body piercing size.
+Choosing the right type of body jewelry is sometimes difficult if you are unfamiliar with your body piercing size.
 Please see our Body Jewelry Size Help page for a complete guide to help you pick the right jewelry for you.
 If you are still uncertain about the size of your piercing, we recommend contacting your local piercer.
 They should be able to tell by the jewelry you're wearing.
 Also, a good piercer keeps records of their clients and are generally happy to help.

 Body Jewelry Specs